llaville/php-compatinfo-db/docs/getting-started.md

 If you change database connection, you have to run following command(s):

-* If you have CompatInfoDB 3.17 or lower
-  * `vendor/bin/doctrine orm:schema-tool:create` (creates only the database schema)
-  * `bin/compatinfo-db db:init` (loads data contents)

-  At dependencies installation, Composer use the sqlite back-end.
-You need to set up in your environment the `DATABASE_URL` variable.

-* If you have CompatInfoDB 3.18
-  * `bin/compatinfo-db db:create` (creates database schema and loads data contents) *
 * If you have CompatInfoDB 4.0 or greater
   * `bin/compatinfo-db db:create` (creates only the database schema)
   * `bin/compatinfo-db db:init` (loads the database from JSON data files)